We clearly have more to learn and understand about birth outcomes in plus size pregnancy.

 I agree with that to some extent.
 I think it’s good to understand the different things that can impact someone’s experience of labour and birth.
-I think it is critical, in this day and age, to become informed before you enter a maternity care system or facility, so that you can make the decisions that are right for you.
+But so many aspects of modern maternity care get in the way of our physiology and progress.
+I do think it is critical, in this day and age, to become informed before you enter a maternity care system or facility, so that you can make the decisions that are right for you.

 But one size never fits all, and that might be the most important thing of all.

-I discussed some later studies on the same topic in this blog post:
+I discussed some earlier studies on the same topic in this blog post:

 Ellekjaer KL, Bergholt T and Løkkegaard E (2017).
 Maternal obesity and its effect on labour duration in nulliparous women: a retrospective observational cohort study.
 BMC Pregnancy and Childbirth:222.
 DOI: 10.1186/s12884-017-1413-6